|Date of Birth||June 27, 1893|

 When conscription went into effect in Canada in 1917, George was drafted for service in WW1.
 He passed his medical exam on 23 November 1917 and was declared fit with a classification of A2.
 He signed his attestation papers in Port Arthur, Ontario on 10 January 1918 and was placed with the 1st Depot Battalion, Manitoba Regiment, H Company.
 George was granted a “conditional leave until he ceases to be employed as a farmer”.
 His official discharge from the CEF was on 30 January 1919.

 George continued to farm in the Jaffray Mellick area, north of Kenora, in all totalling about 40 years.
 He died on 10 November 1967 at his home on Rabbit Lake Road.
 At the time of his death he was survived by his sisters Mary Bailey, Diane Holmstrom, and Charlotte Faulkner of Kenora, and his brother John Folster of Port Arthur.
-George is interred in the Lake of the Woods Cemetery in Kenora, his grave unmarked.
+George is interred in the Lake of the Woods Cemetery in Kenora.
+Previously unmarked, his grave marker was provided by Last Post Fund in August of 2020.